This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a

 I don’t know what it is, but there’s something really fun about splitting hairs and really diving into the similarities and differences of different grill brands and their products.

 This article is a comparison I’ve been wanting to write for a while.
-Camp Chef and Pit Boss are two of the most respected and popular brands on the pellet grill scene, and each of them frankly make fantastic grills.
+Camp Chef and Pit Boss are two of the most respected and popular brands in the smoker grills scene, and each of them frankly makes fantastic grills.

 But you might be wondering which one is the best for you and your back patio.
 That’s where we can come in to help!
 In this article, we’ve created a complete comparison guide of Camp Chef vs Pit Boss pellet grills.
 By the end, you should know exactly which one is the right choice for you.

-On the Pit Boss side, Own the Grill staff have used Pit Boss product before and I know quite a few folks who have their newer models of pellet grills – so we’ve been exposed to Pit Boss plenty and we have a good feel of how they compare to one another.
+On the Pit Boss side, Own the Grill staff have used Pit Boss products before and I know quite a few folks who have their newer models of pellet grills – so we’ve been exposed to Pit Boss plenty and we have a good feel of how they compare to one another.

 Camp Chef Brand Overview